1. Best Time to Visit Thailand: Weather and Festivals

 4. Top Attractions in Thailand: Must-See Sights and Hidden Gems

 Thailand is a treasure trove of breathtaking sights and hidden gems waiting to be discovered.
-From ancient temples and pristine beaches to bustling markets and vibrant nightlife, there's something for every traveller to enjoy.
+From ancient temples and pristine beaches to bustling markets and vibrant nightlife, there's something for every traveler to enjoy.
 In this section, we will highlight some of the top attractions in Thailand that should not be missed during your trip from LAX to Thailand.

 The Grand Palace and Wat Phra Kaew